 It is marked on Google Maps as “El Arbol Hueco” so select that as your destination.
 You have to walk in the forest off the main road and the entrance is literally right off the main road.
 We parked our car off the main road, near the sign of the Monteverde Cloud Forest Lodge.

 Then you walk like 3 minutes through the forest (entrance on the left) to get to the tree.
 There are many trees and paths but you will see it right away.

 When we visited in January 2021, there was a fence line that we had to walk under.
 We also saw some workers building a fence.
-I’m not exactly sure if they plan to close the entire thing but we’ll try to go again later in 2021 to update if anything has changed for this spot.
+As of March 2021, they completed the fence around the private property and aren’t allowing people to enter.

 We only stayed about 10 minutes at the tree but we don’t highly recommend doing what we did – parking off the side of the road, because it’s very open and there isn’t any security.
 It is better if you walk but if you drive, make sure to roll up windows, lock your doors and don’t leave any valuables visible.
 Try not to stay too long at the tree in this case.

 This is one of the most popular viewpoints in Monteverde because it’s super accessible.
 It’s right off the main road in front of the CPI Spanish School and is in walking distance from many hotels like Hotel El Establo and Los Pinos Cabañas and Jardines.
 Definitely one of the best free places in Monteverde.

 There are several benches and it’s a great place to see the sunset.